 Landlords Identity.
 We must establish the Landlords identity and ownership details of the property by obtaining relevant documents e.g. a current UK Photo Driving License or a current Signed Passport along with a copy of land registry or letter from the solicitor confirming the ownership of the property.

 Selling to a tenant In the event of a Tenant originally introduced by us, purchasing the property.
-We will charge a commission of 1.2% of the negotiated purchase price including VAT. (the fee is worked out on the following example:- if the property was sold for £100000 then the total amount payable to us would be £1200 inclusive of VAT) The fee is payable on the exchange, whether or not we have been involved in the negotiations.
+We will charge a fees of £499 of the negotiated purchase price including VAT.
+The fee is payable on the exchange, whether or not we have been involved in the negotiations.

 Tenancy breaches of contract On properties which we are instructed to manage ( subject to extra charges and selected services), if the Tenant falls behind with his rent or breaches the contract in any other way, we will inform you accordingly.Should the need arise for legal action then it will be your responsibility to instruct a solicitor and for all costs.
 If we are required to attend court on your behalf, a charge of £210.00 per half day inclusive of VAT or part of thereof will be due.
 The Housing Act of 1988 as amended 1996 gives the landlord the opportunity to obtain possession of his property, providing the proper notices are served.
 Should a tenant fail to leave on the appointed day a court order would still be necessary to obtain possession.
 In cases of this nature, the cost of obtaining possession could be expensive and it is essential to take every care in choosing the right tenant but obviously, every circumstance cannot be foreseen in every tenancy i.e. loss of employment, illness, breakup of marriage etc.